hhwrxhh/test-task/task1/README.md

 ## Download Pretrained Models

-Вownload the pretrained model and tokenizer from the link and place them in the `models/` folder:
+Download the pretrained model and tokenizer from the link and place them in the `models/` folder:

 **[Download pretrained model and tokenizer](https://drive.google.com/drive/folders/1LaRpOROiHCd6lKG9F_dDF6qlnrYN5Lk5?usp=sharing)**